 Faithful Beginnings Preschool programming for 3 to 5-year-old children is held daily at Divine Mercy Catholic School in the Mother Samuel Building.
 We maintain both a Kindergarten Readiness curriculum for students one year from Kindergarten and a Preschool curriculum for children with two or more years until Kindergarten.
-Inside these programs are a number of scheduling options including two, three, and five-day classes.
+Inside these programs are a number of scheduling options including three and five day classes.
 Parents can choose full days or half day programming.
 Parents/guardians are encouraged to register children for preschool in the spring due to a limited number of openings after June 1.
-Students who attend the five-day all-day programs are placed by priority.
+Students who attend the five-day all-day programs are given priority in scheduling and class placement.
 Further information is available in the Faithful Beginnings at Divine Mercy Catholic School Preschool Brochure and Handbook.